nohat/dimming/docs/index.md

   operations
 - **UI frameworks** - Frontend components that already support hold-to-dim gestures but lack backend coordination

-The challenge isn't inventing new technology—it's **orchestrating these existing capabilities** into a unified, intelligent system that automatically chooses the best approach for each device and situation.
+The challenge is **orchestrating these existing capabilities** into a unified, intelligent system that automatically chooses the best approach for each device and situation.

 ## 💡 The Vision